 Before his first night at work, Jono and his employer discuss the timing of his breaks and agree to a paid 15-minute break at 9.30pm.
 With this understood, both parties knew what was acceptable behaviour.

 All employers must allow employees to take paid rest breaks and unpaid meal breaks, unless there's a very good reason for any restrictions.
 It's a good idea to use the Breaks clause (external link) in our Employment Agreement Builder to set out the details.

 Employees will feel trusted and more independent if you’ve given them access to items like vehicle keys, swipe cards and hardware.

 Having a sign-in and sign-out sheet can be a great way to know who has got what.
-It also means that if an item goes missing, you know where to look.
+It also means that if you're looking for an item, you know who to ask.

 Having internal systems around staff holidays and leave will allow you to plan workloads, budgets and allocate resources.